aniagoluchiemelie77/Landing-page-project/README.md

 # Landing-page-project
-This landing page is a static page website.
+This landing page is a static page website developed for Diamaka Aniagolu.